Lock it Down: How to Keep Your Site Secure

 If someone is trying to break into your site, switching cases is an easy way to make things more difficult for them.

-Again, when it comes to passwords diversity is your friend.
-Adding a few numerals or a small phrase will go a long way toward keeping your account more secure.
+Again, when it comes to passwords, diversity is your friend.
+Adding a few numerals or special characters will go a long way toward keeping your account more secure.

 Still not sure if your password is up to snuff?